Meet CybrIQ at InfoComm 2026 · Booth C5052 · June 16–19 · Las Vegas · opens in · Pre-book a working session →

 Data Residency

-Device DNA fingerprints stay on-premise unless the customer chooses cloud-hosted.
-Encryption at rest, role-based access control, per-export audit logs are standard.
+The default deployment is cloud-hosted (CybrIQ-managed, your choice of US, EU, or Canadian region; SOC 2 Type II audited).
+Customers with FedRAMP-equivalent posture, data-residency requirements that exclude vendor-cloud entirely, or air-gapped networks deploy the main instance fully on-premise.
+Encryption at rest, role-based access control, and per-export audit logs are standard in both shapes.
 A SOC 2 Type II aligned program runs against the platform itself, with formal attestation on the roadmap.

 Patent & IP